Investments

 The takeaway from this is you need to look at all the avenues associated with it.
 But the overarching answer is going to be your financial plan.

 Dean Barber: There’s no question about that.
-Of course, if you have created a comprehensive plan like Bud and I talk about all the time, we use a system called the Guided Retirement System.
-It basically allows you to see how changes in market and economic conditions are affecting your ability to do what you want to do.
-The Guided Retirement System is designed to guide you to and through retirement with the income that you need, all while still leaving resources behind to your loved ones when you pass on.
+That’s you need to create a comprehensive plan.
+Our financial planning tool basically allows you to see how changes in market and economic conditions are affecting your ability to do what you want to do.
+It’s designed to guide you to and through retirement with the income that you need, all while still leaving resources behind to your loved ones when you pass on.
 The plan does all of that.

 A few weeks ago, we started making the same financial planning tool that we use for our clients available to everyone.
 Keep in mind that this software is built for use by financial professionals, so it might be a little bit overwhelming.
 If you need help, just reach out to us.
 We’ll do a virtual meeting with you or meet with you in person to help you get started.
 So, get that plan built to see the clarity, confidence, and control that it can bring to you.